input-output-hk/cardano-sl-style-guides/workflow.md

 eventually process task to be provided in comments.
 Don’t confuse with Postponed meta-sprint: task in Postponed state contained in regular sprint is one that would be done by say end of sprint after other tasks done.
+* _Waiting for build_: Task is believed to be done by developer and is assigned to be included into upcoming release
+* _Waiting for test_: Task was included into one of releases and waits to be tested by QA team.
+* _Not done_: Task was tested by QA team and required functionality doesn't work.
 * _Done_
 * _Aborted_: Task is aborted.
 This means that at some point task is no more actual.
 I.e. there is no need to perform this task at this point’s prospective.